 Larry Hoelscher has enjoyed travelling to Uganda since 2001, participating in church planting mission trips and overseeing the operation and construction of Lulwanda Children’s Home.
 Mr. Hoelscher, a founding board member of GICF (since 2001), has served the Foundation as Construction Committee Chairman and President.
-He currently serves as Managing Director and Chairman of the Board.
+He currently serves as Chairman of the Board.

 Mr. Hoelscher feels that GICF is special because of its purpose and due to the people who have given of themselves to make it successful.
 “GICF is unique in that it is powered by our volunteers’ love of the purpose and vision of this organization.
 It is my goal that their love and trust is honored.”

 Mr. Hoelscher has been married to Leslie (Dee Dee) Hoelscher for 30 years.
 They have two sons, Jamison and Christopher, both Texas A&M Aggies.
 They reside in Magnolia, Texas and are members of Tomball Bible Church where Larry and Dee Dee are active members of the Missions Committee.